How Does Scoring Work In Fantasy Baseball?

 Earned Runs (ER): Earned runs are credited to pitchers when they allow a run to score that isn’t on account of an error.
 Runs that are allowed because of an error are known as “unearned runs” and do not count towards a pitcher’s ERA.

-Hits Allowed (H): Simply put, hits allowed are charged to a pitcher whenever they surrender a hit to an opposing batter.
+Hits Allowed (H): Hits allowed are charged to a pitcher whenever they surrender a hit to an opposing batter.
 Batters that reach base via a walk or error do not count towards a pitcher’s total hits allowed.

 Strikeouts (K): Strikeouts are credited to a pitcher whenever they successfully strike out a batter.
 This can be a swinging strikeout, looking strikeout, or a caught foul tip.
 The best pitchers rack up over 200 strikeouts in a season.

-Walks (W): Whenever a batter takes a walk, a pitcher a pitcher will subsequently receive a walk as well.
+Walks (BB): Whenever a batter takes a walk, a pitcher will subsequently receive a walk as well.
 However, walks are not good for pitchers.
 While a walk will not count towards a pitcher’s hit count, it will still count towards their statline.

 Do pitchers or hitters players score more points in fantasy baseball?